-A community helper theme teaches students about all the people who live and work in their neighborhood.
-There are so many fun community helper themed activities you can do with preschool, pre-k, and kindergarten kiddos and sneak in tons of learning experiences too!
+A Community Helper theme teaches students about all the people who live and work in their neighborhood.
+There are so many fun community helpers activities you can do with preschool, pre-k, and kindergarten kiddos.
+You can sneak in tons of learning experiences, too!

-These are my go to, favorite community helper themed activities I do with my kiddos.
+These are my go-to, favorite community helpers activities I do with my kiddos.
 Don’t forget to grab the FREEBIES later in this post!

 Community Helper Puzzle

-To start the theme we did this community helper puzzle!
-Students have to match the tools and/or vehicle to each community helper.
+To start the theme, we did this community helper puzzle!
+Students have to match the tools and/or vehicles to each community helper.

 Community Helper Books